Skip to main content

 • All other general waste is sent to an energy-from-waste plant, where it is burned to produce electricity.

-All college facilities, including student accommodation, include clearly labeled recycling bins and sealed food waste containers are in every kitchen.
+All college facilities, including student accommodation, include clearly labelled recycling bins and sealed food waste containers are in every kitchen.
 The College monitors waste production across all of its sites, both to detect anomalies and promote improvement.